Mr Christopher Austin, Director, Chatham Inquiries & Investigations

-Cr Steve Jenkins, Councillor, Bellingen Shire Council, National President, The Australian Institute of Emergency Services (AIES)
+Former Senior Sergeant Steve Jenkins, National President, Australian Institute of Emergency Services (AIES), Councillor, Bellingen Shire Council

 Steve Jenkins is the National President of The Australian Institute of Emergency Services (AIES) having formerly held the positions of President and Vice-President of the Queensland Division and is the Institute’s representative on the Australian Emergency Management Volunteers Forum facilitated by the Commonwealth Government’s Attorney-General’s Department.
 Steve is a volunteer fire-fighter with the New South Wales Rural Fire Service (Megan Brigade).
 In September 2016, he was elected as a Councillor on the Bellingen Shire Council in New South Wales and is now Chair of the Dorrigo Saleyard Committee and the Council’s Councillor representative on the Mid North Coast Bush Fire Management Committee.